I was told to scam Singaporeans: Bangladeshi man who was trafficked to scam compounds

 HRC founder and director Mina Chiang said deceptive jobs usually provide accommodation, flight tickets and other benefits.

-She said: “It essentially indicates that jobseekers will be living in the working locations, which is the management style that we see in scam compounds.”
+She said: “It essentially indicates that job seekers will be living in the working locations, which is the management style that we see in scam compounds.”

 She added that these jobs often do not state employers’ names clearly, or the employers’ registration information does not exist as they are criminal entities.